-Your organization will only have one chart of accounts, so make sure to choose/create one that makes sense for your operations.
-Below we will take a look at some example accounts.
-As we go through this, I suggest having a notepad or computer with you to write down ideas for your own accounts.
+Your organization will only have one chart of accounts, so make sure to create one that makes sense for your operations.
+Next, we will take a look at some example accounts.
+We suggest having a notepad or computer with you to write down ideas for your own accounts.

-Again, accounts represent those five areas of your organization that you’re tracking:
+In other words, accounts represent these five areas of your organization’s finances that you’re tracking:

 - Asset = what you own = 1000 range

 - Liability = what you owe = 2000 range

 - Equity = overall worth = 3000 range

 - Income = money you get = 4000 range

 - Expense = money you spend = 5000 range

 - Cash (checking, savings, and petty cash balances)

 - Accounts receivable (invoices that you haven’t been paid for yet)